woodrush/lambdalisp/README.md

 ## Supported Lambda Calculus Interpreters
 Below is a summary of the supported lambda calculus interpreters.
-All interpreters run on the terminal and automatically handles the previously described lambda-based encoding for the standard input and output.
+All interpreters run on the terminal and automatically handles the previously described string-to-lambda encoding for the standard I/O.
-Each interpreter uses a slightly different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.
+Each interpreter uses a slightly different I/O encoding, classified below as languages.
-The different types of I/O and encoding specs are shown below as a language.

-LambdaLisp is written natively as a lambda term that accepts and produces the I/O encoding of the language [Binary Lambda Calculus](https://tromp.github.io/cl/cl.html).
+LambdaLisp is written natively as a lambda term based on the language [Binary Lambda Calculus](https://tromp.github.io/cl/cl.html).
-It is adapted to other languages by wrapping it with an encoder-decoder that absorbs the string-to-lambda encoding differences in each environment.
+It is adapted to other languages by wrapping it with an [encoder-decoder](./src/lazyk-ulamb-blc-wrapper.cl) that absorbs the language spec differences.

 | Language                                                     | Extension | Engine                  | Program Format               |